Thundercrack!: Home media

 A new DVD and Blu-ray version was released on December 8, 2015 from cult distributor Synapse Films.
-This release will feature a high-definition transfer of the film in its original filmed aspect ratio of 1.33:1.
+This release features a high-definition transfer of the film in its original filmed aspect ratio of 1.33:1.
 The Blu-ray includes such special features as rare interview footage of director McDowell presented in the form of an audio commentary, a behind-the-scenes documentary titled It Came from Kuchar, a documentary about George and Mike Kuchar, and a bonus DVD including interviews, audition footage, short films, and outtakes.